siberianmh/markdowner/readme.md

 ## Using with Cache

+> NOTE: If you want uses cache module you need to install `level`
+> dependency manually, you can make by `npm install level`

 To use the cache, bring your own [level](https://github.com/Level/level) instance and supply it as an option to markdown.
 This helps keep markdowner lean on (native) dependencies for users who don't need the cache